 Finally, we wonder why there is a global minimum over/under value around 2003-2005 (select all countries and it is visible).
 Perhaps the end of Bretton Woods led to progressively better monetary policies that gradually reduced differences up till the early 2000s.
 Then the gradual onset of the financial crisis increased differences and since then, other policy concerns have overridden exchange rate policies.
 Also, those are the years when the fewest number of countries had a recession.

 Caveats: We do not make any recommendations based on the above analysis.
 Past behavior may not hold in the future.
-Individual currencies may differ from the global findings above (China is an example).
+Individual currencies may differ from the global findings above.
 We unknowingly may have made analytical mistakes.